apiaryio/api-blueprint/API Blueprint Specification.md

     + Parameters

 #### Description
-Discussion of parent section's URI parameters.
+Discussion of URI parameters in the _scope of the parent section_.

 This section **must** be composed of nested list items only.
 This section **must not** contain any other elements.
 One list item per URI parameter.
 The nested list items subsections inherit from the [Named section](#def-named-section) and are subject to additional formatting as follows: